 For free initial advice on Probate call our Probate Advisors on 03306069584 or contact us online and we will help you.

-Co-op Probate was instructed to administer the Estate of Mr V, who had passed away without having made a Will.
+Co-op Probate was instructed to administer the Estate of Mr V, who had died without making a Will.
 Mr V was a man in his late eighties, who had never been married and did not have any children.
 We were instructed by his brother, who was only a year younger than Mr V himself, and was reluctant to deal with the Estate himself.

 Mr V’s Estate itself was relatively straightforward, he lived in rented accommodation, and the assets consisted of bank accounts with two different institutions worth approximately £60,000, and a private pension which needed to be cancelled.

 Mr V was one of ten brothers and sisters.
 He was survived by two of his brothers, while the other seven siblings had all died before him, with the majority of them having left children.

 With our Probate Complete Service we take full responsibility for obtaining Grant of Probate and dealing with the Legal, Tax (excl VAT), Property and Estate Administration affairs*.